KempnerInstitute/nodelens/docs/source/api/core.rst

 Core API Reference
 ==================

-This section documents the core components of the alignment framework.
+This section documents the core components of LossLens.

 Registry System
 ---------------